omarr321/TownsEngine/docs/_coverpage.md

 # TownsEngine <small>Pre-Release</small>

-> A simple to use branching story language and interpreter.
+> A simple scripting language and interpreter to make branching stories.

 - Simple to use
 - Easy to understand